Warmth and competence in human-agent cooperation: Results

+We subsequently fit a regression using perceived warmth and competence as predictors and controlling for score.
+In this model, score significantly and positively predicts revealed preferences, $p = 0.011$ (Figure~\ref{fig:app/study_3_odds_ratios}).
+The effect of perceived warmth on preferences remains significant, $p < 0.001$, whereas competence evaluations fails to significantly correlate with preferences, $p = 0.44$.
+Regardless, the independent effect of perceived warmth exceeded the contribution of score.
+Overall, social perception improved model fit above and beyond that provided by score alone (\textbf{H2}).

 \textit{\textbf{Impression sentiment.}} At the end of the study, participants recalled $94.3\%$ of the agents they encountered well enough to provide their impressions in written descriptions.
-The warmer participants perceived a co-player, the more positively they tended to describe that co-player, $\beta = 0.14$, 95\% CI $[0.10, 0.18]$, $p < 0.001$ (Figure \ref{fig:app/study_3_sentiment}a).
-Despite the lack of correspondence between perceived competence and partner choice, perceptions of competence exhibited a similar effect on impression sentiment: the more competent an agent seemed, the more positively participants described them, $\beta = 0.04$, 95\% CI $[0.00, 0.08]$, $p = 0.041$ (Figure \ref{fig:app/study_3_sentiment}b).
+The warmer participants perceived a co-player, the more positively they tended to describe that co-player, $\beta = 0.14$, 95\% CI $[0.10, 0.18]$, $p < 0.001$ (Figure~\ref{fig:study_3_sentiment/a}).
+Despite the lack of correspondence between perceived competence and partner choice, perceptions of competence exhibited a similar effect on post-game impression sentiment: the more competent an agent seemed, the more positively participants described them, $\beta = 0.04$, 95\% CI $[0.00, 0.08]$, $p = 0.041$ (Figure~\ref{fig:study_3_sentiment/b}).
+Both dimensions of social perception correlated positively with the sentiment of participants' impressions toward their co-players (\textbf{H3}).